freepentests/bytebuffers/README.md

 Todo list is sorted in descending order of importance/urgency.

+- [x] Add support for reading strings and varints (and other data types whose read implementation have not been developed yet)
+- [ ] Add dynamic resizing
 - [ ] Add `compact` method
-- [ ] Add support for reading strings and varints (and other data types whose read implementation have not been developed yet)
-- [ ] Add dynamic resizing
 - [ ] Add documentation (both JSDoc and markdown documentation)
 - [ ] Add more validation checks